project-SIMPLE/simple.webplatform/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Simple Feature Request
+name: Feature Request
-description: A simple feature request template
+about: Suggest an idea for this project
+title: ''
-labels: "🤗 Enhancement"
+labels: "\U0001F917 Enhancement"
+assignees: ''

 ---

 <!--